 2. "George Washington to Burwell Bassett, 20 June 1773," The Papers of George Washington Digital Edition, ed.
-Thomas J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).
+Theodore J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).

 3. "George Washington to Robert Cary & Company, 6 October 1773," The Papers of George Washington Digital Edition, ed.
-Thomas J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).
+Theodore J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).

 4. "George Washington to Elizabeth Parke Custis, 14 September 1794," The Papers of George Washington Digital Edition, ed.
-Thomas J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).
+Theodore J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).

 5. "George Washington to Elizabeth Parke Custis and her fiancé Thomas Law, 10 February, 1796," The Papers of George Washington Digital Edition, ed.
-Thomas J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).
+Theodore J. Crackel (Charlottesville: University of Virginia Press, Rotunda, 2008).

 "About the Custis Family."
 The Paper of George Washington Digital Edition, ed.
-Thomas J. Crackel.
+Theodore J. Crackel.
 Charlottesville: University of Virginia Press, Rotunda, 2008.